Staying informed and engaged.

 WHAT WE’VE HEARD FROM COMMUNITY MEMBERS

 - The project has broad support.
-People are interested in finding out more about the overall project, wastewater and aspects of the project that can benefit the community.
-Productive discussions have taken place and information has been exchanged.
+People have been interested in finding out more about the overall project, water delivery and consumption, wastewater, and project opportunities that can benefit the community.
+Productive discussions have taken place and information exchanged.

-- Provides a unique sustainability opportunity.
-Those who attended the public open houses and participated in working group meetings expressed their interest in sustainability opportunities and support for how this project presents sustainability opportunities that go beyond the typical LEED building elements.
-People see that this is a unique project that can incorporate sustainability and green elements in ways that are good for the city and community.
+- Interested in sustainability opportunity.
+Many of those who attended the public open houses and participated in working group meetings expressed support and interest in sustainability, and how this project presents sustainability opportunities beyond the typical.
+People see that this is a unique project that can incorporate sustainability and green elements in a way that is good for the City and community.
+In 2022, SLCDPU reported the project is on target to reach Envision Platinum status, and that using recycled materials has saved $11,217,393.
+Those who heard this information are interested in it and have been pleased.

-- Desire for public access and educational elements.
-Those who attended the design charrette, public open houses and working group meetings expressed interest in having public access and educational opportunities at the facility.
-They noted the many different opportunities for people to learn about the treatment process and wastewater, the water cycle, water conservation, the plants and animals in the wetlands area, sustainability and stewardship.
+- Want public access and educational elements.
+Those who attended the project’s initial engagement activities – design charrette (2016), public open house (2019) and working groups (2019) – expressed interest in having public access and educational opportunities at the facility.
+They noted the many different opportunities for people to learn about the treatment process and wastewater, the water cycle, water conservation, the plants and animals in the wetland area, sustainability, and stewardship.
+Since then, engagement activities in 2020, 2021 and 2022, have centered on how public access and educational elements could be incorporated into the project.
+Ideas from stakeholders include indoor and outdoor meeting spaces, tour paths and educational elements in the wetlands and processing areas, and a trail connecting the project to other recreational amenities, such as parks, trails, and the Jordan River.